 Pay attention to the timetables.
 They can often change without warning, and trains can be delayed.
 Stay on the main concourse or in the waiting room until it is close to the time for your train.
 Not only will it be warmer than a draughty platform, with more people around, it’ll be safer.
 Try never to be alone on a platform, especially at night.
 These days all stations are equipped with CCTV, but it’s better not to take chances.

 Keep your luggage with you at all times in the station.
 That might seem obvious, but all too often people walk away to check something, return and find their belongings stolen.
-All your important papers and cash should be kept on you, and should be secure.
+All your important papers and cash should be kept on you and should be secure.
 A wallet in a back pocket can quickly become a pickpocket’s target.
 Women should make sure their handbags are closed or zipped, and if the strap allows, carry them across your body.
-Finally, if you see unattended luggage, or anything that might seem suspicious, report it immediately.
+The best style of purse is an anti-theft purse with locking zippers Finally, if you see unattended luggage or anything that might seem suspicious, report it immediately.

 On The Train

 Most trains these days feature extended coaches.
 Sit in one where there are other people (likewise, if your train has compartments, don’t sit alone).
 Whenever possible, stow your luggage on the rack above your seat, where you can keep it close.
 If your case is too big, use the luggage rack at the end of the coach, but first remove anything important or valuable.

 Never try and open the outside doors when the train is moving.
 That’s especially true if you’re traveling with children.
 Don’t allow them to wander unaccompanied on the train at any time, even to the buffet cart.